4-dimensional symplectic contractions: Local symplectic contractions in dimension .

 \subsection{Essential curves}

 The following definition of essential curves is a simplified version of the one introduced in \cite{AltmannWisniewski}, suitable for the present set-up.

 \begin{definition} Let $\pi: X\ra Y$ be a 4-dimensional local symplectic contraction with the unique 2-dimensional fiber $\pi^{-1}(0)$.
-By $N_1(X/Y)$ we denote the $\Q$ vector space of 1-cycles proper over $Y$.
+Recall that by $N_1(X/Y)$ we denote the $\Q$-vector space of 1-cycles proper over $Y$.
 We define $\Ess(X/Y)$ as the convex cone spanned by the classes of curves which are not contained in $\pi^{-1}(0)$.
-Classes of curves in $\Ess(X/Y)$ we call {\it essential curves}. \end{definition}
+Classes of curves in $\Ess(X/Y)$ are called {\it essential curves}. \end{definition}